aowblacky/MediaDownloader/README.md

 - 🎬 **MP4 Video Downloads**:
   - Selectable quality profiles: Best Quality (Original/4K), 1080p Full HD, and 720p HD.
   - Seamless stream remuxing and merging via FFmpeg.
-- 📁 **Smart Folder & Settings Memory**:
-  - Remembers your chosen download directory and preferred format across app restarts in a local `settings.json`.
 - 🔄 **Automatic Startup Update Check**:
   - Automatically checks GitHub for new updates on launch and displays a release popup with changelogs and 1-click self-updating.
   - You can also manually trigger checks anytime via **"⟳ Check for Updates"**.